Birds

 Approach with Caution

 Birds are sensitive and can be stressed by human presence.
 Approach calmly and quietly.
+Consult a wildlife rehabilitator for advice.

 Protect Yourself

-Moving a Songbird
+Moving a Bird

 If necessary: